DanielKrawisz/Entropy/Pow.co FAQ.md

 If a meme moves up one rank, more people see it and evaluate it.
 If the meme is truly fit, then all those people are improved by it and you are improved as well because now your society is better and you get to live in it.

+## Can Handicaps Be Used As a Voting System?

+No, and please don't try to use them that way.
+You should never commit to anything that happens in a handicap contest.
+Remember, the top candidate is not necessarily the best.
+Boost POW is good for figuring out what is worth thinking about, not for selecting an executive officer or passing a bill into law.
+[Arrow's Theorem](https://en.wikipedia.org/wiki/Arrow%27s_impossibility_theorem) shows that voting systems do not work.
+Poof-of-work will not make them work.
+Proof-of-work is good for collective decision making in a sense, but only if everyone using it retains their autonomy.
+If people are committed to the top boosted candidate, then it becomes a lot more worthwhile to try to manipulate the result.

 ## Why not simply use payments to upvote content.
 Satoshis cost something, do they not?

 TL;DR- Because the waste of energy is innately understood as it pertains to our physical survival.
 This is energy wasted that we will never get back.